Modeling of flopping-mode spin qubits: beyond the two-site model: Results

-A common approach for modeling FM qubits further abstracts the low-energy states of the double-well potential into a double-dot model with spin degree of freedom (see Appendix~\ref{app:low_energy_models}), with effective parameters for detuning and tunnel coupling ($t_c \equiv \Delta E_\mathrm{orb}/2$, with $\Delta E_\mathrm{orb}$ obtained for zero detuning, see Fig.~\ref{fig:3}(d)) between the two dots.
+A common approach for modeling FM qubits further abstracts the low-energy states of the double-well potential into a double-dot model with spin degree of freedom (see Appendix~\ref{app:low_energy_models}), with effective parameters for detuning and tunnel coupling ($t_c \equiv \Delta E_\mathrm{orb}/2$, with $\Delta E_\mathrm{orb}$ obtained for zero detuning, see Fig.~\ref{fig:FM_qubit_spectrum}(d)) between the two dots.
 With such a low-energy model, the detailed spatial properties of the low-energy states, which describe the delocalization of the states across the double-well potential and the connection to microscopic device parameters, are lost.
-This can result in a misestimate of the orbital splitting of a detuned FM qubit, for example (see inset of Fig.~\ref{fig:3}(d)).
+This can result in a misestimate of the orbital splitting of a detuned FM qubit, for example (see inset of Fig.~\ref{fig:FM_qubit_spectrum}(d)).

 The spatial properties directly influence the effective dipole moment of an FM qubit as well as its Coulomb interaction strength with a neighboring FM qubit.
 They are thus relevant for a detailed assessment of the FM qubit performance with respect to EDSR-based single-qubit and exchange-based two-qubit control, which follows in the subsections below.
-The impact of $\varepsilon_\mathrm{d}$ or $\varepsilon_\mathrm{d}$ in Eq.~\eqref{eq:potential} on the spatial properties of the low-energy states (in particular the ground state) is presented in Fig.~\ref{fig:4}.
-Figs.~\ref{fig:4}(a) and (b) show that, at zero detuning, the electron sits symmetrically between the two wells ($\langle x \rangle = 0$, $|\psi|_L^2 - |\psi|_R^2 = 0$).
+The impact of $\varepsilon_\mathrm{d}$ or $\varepsilon_\mathrm{b}$ on the spatial properties of the low-energy states (in particular the ground state) is presented in Fig.~\ref{fig:FM_spatialprops}.
+Figs.~\ref{fig:FM_spatialprops}(a) and (b) show that, at zero detuning, the electron sits symmetrically between the two wells ($\langle x \rangle = 0$, $|\psi|_L^2 - |\psi|_R^2 = 0$).
 Increasing $\varepsilon_\mathrm{d}$ shifts the electron towards one well, and increasing $\varepsilon_\mathrm{b}$ sharpens the transition to single-well localization as the tunnel coupling $t_\mathrm{c}$ and wave function density in between the two wells are suppressed.
-Also note the significant deviation of the peaks of wavefunction density from the double-well minima at low barrier heights in Fig.~\ref{fig:4}(c) and the nonmonotonic dependence of the spread on the barrier height for nonzero detuning in Fig.~\ref{fig:4}(d).
+At low $\varepsilon_\mathrm{b}$, the wavefunction density peaks deviate significantly from the double-well minima [Fig.~\ref{fig:FM_spatialprops}(c)], reflecting the incomplete separation of the two wells.
+The nonmonotonic variation of $\Delta x$ with $\varepsilon_\mathrm{b}$ at nonzero detuning [Fig.~\ref{fig:FM_spatialprops}(d)] marks the crossover between single- and double-dot behaviour of the FM qubit as the barrier rises.